Axion boson stars with wormhole topology

 We select a representative set of parameters for our analysis: the decay constant is set to $f_a=\{1.0,0.12,0.10\}$, and the throat parameter to $r_0=\{0.0001,0.1,0.5,0.8\}$.
 The results are then grouped, with one parameter held constant in each case to investigate its specific influence.
 This range of parameters is sufficiently broad to explore the distinct physical properties of the model.

-The domain of existence of the nontrivial topology axion star solutions for different decay constant $f_a$ in an ADM mass $M$/ Noether charge $Q$ vs. frequency $\omega$ diagram is shown in Fig.~\ref{phase1}.
+The domain of existence of the nontrivial topology axion star solutions for different decay constant $f_a$ in an ADM mass $M$ and Noether charge $Q$ vs. frequency $\omega$ diagram is shown in Fig.~\ref{phase1}.
+In the figure, the solid line represents $M$, and the dashed line represents $Q$.
 When $f_a=1$, the curves of mass $M$ and charge $Q$ are very similar to those of boson stars with wormhole spacetime topology \cite{Dzhunushaliev:2014bya,Ding:2023syj}.
 This characteristic persists under different values of the throat parameter.
 Specifically, the curves exhibit a spiral shape with a tight winding at smaller values of the $r_0$, which opens up as the $r_0$ increases.
 This behavior suggests that in the large values of $f_a$, the axion star solution degenerates into a mini-boson star model.
 It is noteworthy that as the parameter $f_a$ decreases, when $r_0$ is smaller, the curve exhibits a ``duckbill" shape.
 In contrast, when $r_0$ is large, the curve maintains a spiral expansion.

-From the perspective of catastrophe theory and the numerically evolved analysis\cite{Lee:1988av,Gleiser:1988rq,Herdeiro:2021lwl} axion stars with smaller $f_a$, exhibit two stable branches separated by an unstable region.
+From the perspective of catastrophe theory and the numerically evolved analysis \cite{Lee:1988av,Gleiser:1988rq,Herdeiro:2021lwl} axion stars with smaller $f_a$, exhibit two stable branches separated by an unstable region.
 However, it remains to be seen whether these conclusions hold in the context of wormhole spacetimes.
 To facilitate a future stability analysis and data extraction, we present in \ref{tab1} the point corresponding to the maximum mass on the first branch for various $r_0$ solutions under two distinct sets of the parameter $f_a$.
 In a trivial spacetime, this specific point delineates the boundary between stable Newtonian and unstable branches.
-Except to the ADM mass and the corresponding frequency, we also show the numerical value of the axion scalar field $\psi_0$ at $x=0$ at this time.
+In addition to the ADM mass and the corresponding frequency, we also show the numerical value of the axion scalar field $\psi_0$ at $x=0$ at this time.